 Lymphatic brushing is a perfect example of a proactive technique for good breast health.
 Keeping the lymphatics moving and stimulated is a great tool for overall good health.
 If statistics show that 80% of all breast disease is found in the Upper Outer Quadrant of the breast and axilla region (i.e. the armpit area) - why aren't we taking better care of this?

 Years of deodorant use and tight, wired bras that cut off circulation, lymph fluid and blood flow are not good for the breasts.
 Try this dry brushing technique just before showering.
 Using Lemongrass and grapefruit seed extract oils (with a carrier - such as fractionated coconut oil) after a shower will also stimulate the lymphatic system.
 Other preventatives include: Reducing or eliminating stimulants (sugar, soda, coffee, wine, alcohol, caffeine), following an alkaline diet and keeping the body moving with regular exercise.

 Breast Thermography is a great way to check if you do, in fact, have lymph congestion.
-In October, in recognition of breast health awareness month, NIHA offers $25 off for the breast thermography and lymph screening.
+In October, in recognition of breast health awareness month, NIHA offers specials for the breast thermography and lymph screening for new patients.